Local farmers adapt to heavy rainfall's effects

 PALMYRA, Mo. — The threat of heavy rainfall and severe weather are being met with proactive approaches and optimism by local farmers, even as some are in the midst of their third replanting of crops due to excessive moisture.

 Earlier in the 2021 planting season, cooler temperatures coupled with spotty rainfall caused many farmers to have to replant corn and soybeans.
-Kenny Lovelace, who operates a cattle farm near Palmyra with his wife, Janet, has seen the effects of the heavy rainfall on his farm and neighbor's farms, along with the proactive approaches farmers have been taking.
+Kenny Lovelace, who operates a cattle farm near Palmyra with his wife, Janet, has seen the effects of the heavy rainfall on his farm and those of his neighbors, along with the proactive approaches farmers have been taking due to the weather.
 As of Friday, Lovelace reported some of his soybeans and corn displayed signs of yellowing from the high levels of moisture.

-Lovelace observed beans planted on higher levels of terraced land which were drier showed greener color and their rows were closing, but the beans in lower parts of the field were much more yellow in color due to the elevated moisture levels.
+Lovelace observed beans planted on more dry, higher levels of terraced land showed greener color and the rows were closing, but the beans in lower parts of the field were much more yellow in color due to the elevated moisture levels.
 The situation was similar with corn crops, as smaller plants showed yellow leaves on the bottom part of the plant, while other plants were tasseling.

+The U.S. Department of Agriculture’s latest weekly weather and crop bulletin showed precipitation levels from June 27 to July 3 across the country, with almost all of Northeast Missouri in the green zone for receiving four or more inches of rain over the week.
+The report noted the last day of June resulted in a daily-sum record in Quincy, Ill., at 2.67 inches, and Columbia, Mo. received 10.85 inches of precipitation, making it the wettest June for the central Missouri community since 1928.

+The USDA bulletin also noted the extreme heat out west, but showed the temperature was unchanged from normal for NEMO for the week.

 Lovelace said some of the replanted crops on his farm were looking good, but he stressed how forecasted high winds for Friday night could be devastating for corn that has grown rapidly.